Master of Science in Nursing (MSN)

 - Private practice settings

-Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center as an Adult-Gerontology CNS.
+Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center or the American Association of Critical Care Nurses as an Adult-Gerontology CNS.
 Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.

 42 credit hours